DBT class in distress tolerance skills

 Hosted by Luka Hadrych

-This programme is facilitated by Jaclyn Everitt and Jill Critchley, members of the Mind-Reframed Team, who in addition to their core training, received extensive training and/or expert supervision in dialectical behaviour therapy.
-To find out more about us please go to www.mind-reframed.com/aboutus.
+This programme is facilitated by Jill Critchley, member of the Mind-Reframed Team, who in addition to her core training, received extensive training and/or expert supervision in dialectical behaviour therapy.
+To find out more about Jill please go to www.mind-reframed.com/aboutus.